junxit/us-congress-bills-119/metadata.md

 - 2025-01-22 — Motion to reconsider laid on the table Agreed to without objection.
 - 2025-01-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 22). (text: 1/21/2025 CR H246-247)
 - 2025-01-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 22). (text: 1/21/2025 CR H246-247)
+- 2025-01-23 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.